orellazri/chip8-emu/README.md

 # CHIP8 Emu
-CHIP-8 Emulator made in C++ with SFML
+CHIP-8 Emulator made in C++ with SFML.

+Install libsfml, compile and link SFML.